 “After inserting tiny acupuncture needles, I gently place my hands on your head assessing your Cranio-Sacral rhythm, supporting your body to release restrictions deeply held in the nervous system.
 This facilitates a state of deep relaxation and healing.
 Acupuncture brings your body energetically into alignment, this supports physical, mental, emotional and spiritual alignment.
 Some benefits of this include: -Muscular Relaxation, Stress Reduction, and a feeling of Profound Well-Being, -Improved Immune Function, -Rebalancing of Hormones which can Improve Fertility, Reduce PMS and Address Menopausal Symptoms, -Rebalancing of Appetite, Reducing Cravings.
 Health problems addressed by acupuncture include:

 “Integrative Acupuncture and Oriental Medicine offers acupuncture and traditional Chinese medicine in Montpelier.
-Nationally board certified and licensed acupuncturists, Joshua Singer and Kerry Jenni are pleased to partner with the providers of Central Vermont Medical Center to offer an individualized approach to complementary health care.
+Nationally board certified and VT licensed acupuncturist Kerry Jenni is pleased to partner with the providers of Central Vermont Medical Center to offer an individualized approach to complementary health care.

 “Since 1986, I have had the honor to assist thousands of patients regain their health.
 They had given up hope.
 Fortunately, our bodies can heal with proper care.
 I combine gentle therapies with nutrition, natural remedies, and health exercises to help you achieve optimum healing.
 My goal is for you to get well fast and stay that way!